khurana13/khurana13/README.md

 ## 🚀 My Goal

-To keep learning, building, and growing as a technology professional while contributing to meaningful projects in **cybersecurity, software development, and data analytics**.
+To keep learning, building, and growing as a technology professional while contributing to meaningful projects in **cybersecurity, software development and data analytics**.

 <!--
 **khurana13/khurana13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.